|

 - Scheduling How much time is realistic?
 Make a good schedule that you can adhere to.

-- Tab Sure, tabroom.com makes it look easy.
+- Tab staff best practices Sure, tabroom.com makes it look easy.
 It isn't.
-Here's the rules of thumb for staffing your tab room.
+Here are the rules of thumb for staffing your tab room.

 - Emails If your tournament is large and complicated, you'll no doubt be emailing the registrants all sorts of things in advance.
 Here's how to manage emails so that they are reasonable in number, definitive in information, and most important, likely to be read.